Guide to waterfowl ammo

 Pattern Density

+Pattern density is one of the most important factors in waterfowl hunting.
 It is not about how many pellets leave the barrel.
 It is about how many reach the target.

 Shot Size Basics